Sleeping Pill Addiction Treatment

 Cassiobury Court can assist those who are addicted to sleeping pills.
 We can take immediate action with our drug and alcohol rehab treatments with 24hr professional supervision and help available.

-You will then be invited on a tour of Cassiobury Court’s rehab centre and can meet your key workers.
-They will be administering your treatment and assisting you in your recovery.
+You will then be invited to tour Cassiobury Court’s rehab centre and meet your key workers.
+They will administer your treatment and assist you in your recovery.

 We offer sleeping pill rehab on a residential basis, which means you will be in our care.
 With a 28-day commitment to our residential sleeping pill rehab, we can free you of your addiction.
 Be aware that depending on the severity of the addiction, it may be discussed about longer treatment for your best interest.